 Polygenic expression prognostic testing evaluates RNA expression levels of multiple genes and can be performed on tissue, bodily fluid or blood samples.
 Gene expression is not inherited and represents the function of genes in an individual or tissue at a specific time.
 Polygenic expression prognostic testing is typically marketed to symptomatic or affected individuals and provides prognostic information for a specific diagnosis including likelihood of a diagnosis, worsening of disease or disease recurrence (e.g., inflammatory bowel disease).
 The scientific literature is teeming with speculative and exploratory studies investigating the diagnostic potential and clinical validity of various RNA biomarkers.
-Laboratories are developing and marketing tests based on this preliminary data; however, the clinical utility of polygenic expression prognostic testing with few exceptions has not been proven.9-14 This includes polygenic gene expression tests screening for or evaluating suspicion for autoimmune diseases, cardiac diseases, pain, psychiatric conditions and some cancers, etc. While clinical research has been performed for a few of these conditions, large prospective studies are still needed to determine clinical utility.5, 15-17
+Laboratories are developing and marketing tests based on this preliminary data; however, the clinical utility of polygenic expression prognostic testing suspicion for autoimmune diseases, cardiac diseases, pain, psychiatric conditions and some cancers, etc. While clinical research has been performed for a few of these conditions, large prospective studies are still needed to determine clinical utility.6, 16-18